 AV1 is the most efficient video codec available today, backed by Google, Netflix, Amazon, and YouTube.
-It delivers the same visual quality as H.264 at roughly half the bitrate — or the same bitrate at noticeably higher quality.
-This free online AV1 encoder runs on GPU hardware for fast turnaround without needing to install FFmpeg or HandBrake.
+It delivers the same visual quality as H.264 at roughly half the bitrate, or the same bitrate at noticeably higher quality.
+Convertrilo runs AV1 encoding on GPU hardware without requiring FFmpeg or HandBrake.

 Encode any video to AV1 online — up to 50% smaller than H.264 at the same quality.